awgeezrick/notes-snippets/sql_notes.md

 This document contains my personal notes and code samples related to general SQL syntax and related SQL engines (currently just Postgres and the `psql` command-line tool).

-__Please note, I am aggregating these notes from various personal sources, and still editing, organizing, and formatting them for presentation in this Markdown document.__
+__Please note, I am aggregating these notes from various personal sources (some old, some new), and still editing, organizing, and formatting them for presentation in this Markdown document.__

 # Contents
 -